-Based on the work performed, we are satisfied that the matter has been appropriately evaluated and disclosed in the financial statements.
+• Evaluated the adequacy of the disclosures made in the financial statements with respect to the impact of Covid-19.
+Based on the procedures performed, we are satisfied that the matter has been appropriately evaluated and reflected in the financial statements and that the basis of preparation applied by the directors is appropriate.